The Importance of Sleep

 It has been suggested that the quality of the sleep we get may be more important than the quantity (Pilcher 1997, Cappuccio et al. 2010).
 There are 4 stages in each sleep cycle and it is proposed that we need to go through this cycle 5-6 times per night in order to feel fully refreshed in the morning.
 Each cycle lasts around 1 ½ hours and the 4 stages are as follows:

 Inadequate sleep (both quantity and quality) can be detrimental to your health.
 There are several health effects associated with poor sleep and these are discussed below:

-Poorer mental health: Individuals reporting more frequent insufficiency of sleep have been found to be more likely to suffer from depression and anxiety, suggesting that sleep is important for improving mental wellbeing (Strine and Chapman 2005).
-However, it cannot be determined whether poorer mental health is a cause or an effect of inadequate sleep, as most evidence is from observational studies (read about limitations of observational studies here).
+Individuals reporting more frequent insufficiency of sleep have been found to be more likely to suffer from depression and anxiety.
+Suggesting that sleep is important for improving mental wellbeing (Strine and Chapman 2005).
+However, it cannot be determined whether poorer mental health is a cause or an effect of inadequate sleep.
+As most evidence is from observational studies (read about limitations of observational studies here).

 Top tips to get a good night’s sleep

 Ensure the room isn’t too warm (or too cold!).
 Too cold and it may be harder for you to fall asleep.
 But too warm and it may lead to a restless night’s sleep.
 It is suggested that 16-18ᵒC is the ideal room temperature to sleep in, however this will vary between individuals (https://sleepcouncil.org.uk/perfect-sleep-environment/).
 Use a hot water bottle or extra blankets if it’s cold and a thinner duvet when it’s warmer e.g. in the summer.

 Ensure that the room is dark.
 We release melatonin when it is dark, which is a chemical that helps us to relax.
 Try blackout blinds or an eye mask if you find you are woken up early by the sun rising.